Reema504/soc-brute-force-analysis/README.md

 Another failed login attempt from 10.0.0.5 occurred only once and is considered less suspicious.

+The findings are supported by the authentication logs provided in auth.log.

 ## 🚨 Findings
 - 4 failed login attempts from 192.168.1.10
 - 1 successful login from same IP